firefox-devtools/debugger/docs/lerna.md

 ## Lerna

-The debugger uses [Lerna](https://github.com/lerna/lerna)to manage setting up the Debugger and its packages.
+The debugger uses [Lerna](https://github.com/lerna/lerna) to manage setting up the Debugger and its packages.

 ### How does it work?